 The issue of court fines, fees and costs imposed on the poor has long been a serious problem in North Carolina that has now become a crisis.
 A recently released report by the North Carolina Poverty Research Fund at UNC, entitled "Court Fines and Fees: Criminalizing Poverty in North Carolina," by Gene Nichol and Heather Hunt, explains how North Carolina is, quite literally, criminalizing poverty through the imposition of fines, fees and costs that millions cannot afford.
 The disproportionate impact of court fines, fees and costs on the poor is well-documented.
 Per the report, court fines, fees and costs work in North Carolina to burden poor individuals and their families.
 Those unable to pay court costs risk triggering additional fees, revoked driver's licenses, probation violations and jail time, often for offenses too minor to warrant incarceration.
 Defendants unable to pay their fees are sanctioned in ways that make it even harder for them to escape their criminal justice debt.
 For these North Carolinians, fines, fees and costs constitute an ongoing poverty trap.
 Fees and costs of even a few hundred dollars can present a substantial hurdle.
-National, state and local criminal justice reform advocates, academics, researchers and community members have identified the criminalization of poverty, and particularly excessive court fees and costs as a pressing issue and are seeking ways to address its disproportionate impact.
+National, state and local criminal justice reform advocates, academics, researchers and costs as a pressing issue and are seeking ways to address its disproportionate impact.
 Chapel Hill has an opportunity to join this effort.